CaioCavalcanti/aws-developer-certification/services/Lambda.md

 - You can set **alias** to a specific version and use it to map different stages, such as **PROD**, **QA** and **DEV** for example, remapping the alias as you promote changes between environments
     - You can **shift traffic** between two versions, based on weights (%), this is useful for **A/B testing/Blue-Green deployments**
     - Cannot split traffic using $LATEST, you'll need to create an alias to latest

+## Monitoring
+- Lambda automatically monitors functions on your behalf, reporting metrics to CloudWatch
+- When your function finishes processing an event, Lambda sends metrics about the invocation to CloudWatch
+- The timestamp on a metrics reflects when the function was invoked
+    - There might be a delay when you see the metrics because of the function execution timeout
+- **Invocation Metrics**
+    - Binary indicators of the outcome of a function
+    - Metrics should be viewed with the `Sum` statistic
+    - `Invocations`
+        - Number of times your function is executed, including both successful and failed executions
+        - It isn't recorded if the invocation request is throttled or resulted in an invocation error
+        - This equals the number of requests billed
+    - `Errors`
+        - Number of invocations that result in a function error
+        - It can be an error on your code or on the Lambda runtime (timeouts or configuration errors)
+        - You can get the error rate with `Error / Invocations`
+    - `DeadLetterErrors`
+        - For asynchronous invocation, the number of times Lambda attempts to send an event to a dead-letter queue but fails
+        - Can occur due to permission errors, misconfigured resources or size limits
+    - `DestinationDeliveryFailures`
+        - For asynchronous invocation, the number of times Lambda attempts to send an event to a destination but failss
+        - Can occur due to permission errors, misconfigured resources or size limits
+    - `Throttles`
+        - Number of invocation requests that are throttled
+        - There is no concurrency available to scale up and Lambda rejects additional requests with `TooManyRequestsException`
+        - Throttled requests and other invocation errors don't count as `Invocations` or `Errors`
+    - `ProvisionedConcurrencyInvocations`
+        - The number of times your function is executed on provisioned concurrency
+    - `ProvisionedConcurrencySpillOverInvocations`
+        - The number of times your function is executed on standard concurrency when all provisioned concurrency is in use
+- **Performance Metrics**
+    - Provide performance detail about a single invocation
+    - `Duration`
+        - The amount of time your function spends processing an event
+        - For the first event processed by an instance of your function, this **includes initialization time**
+        - The billed duration of an ivocation is the `Duration` rounded up to the nearest 100 miliseconds
+        - Supports percentile statistics, so you can exclude outlier values that skew average and maximum statistics
+    - `IteratorAge`
+        - For event source mappings that read from streams, the age of the last record in the event
+        - The age is the amount of time between when the stream receives the record and when the event source mapping sends the event to the function
+        - When troubleshooting real time apps that are facing delay, this metric should be checked first
+        - In general, this value increases when a function can't keep up with processing the amount of data that's being written to the streams
+- **Concurrency Metrics**
+    - Concurrency metrics are reported as an **aggregate count of the number of instances** processing events across a function, version alias or AWS region
+    - To see how close you are from hitting concurrency limits, view these metrics with the `Max` statistic
+    - `ConcurrentExecutions`
+        - The number of function instances that are processing events
+    - `ProvisionedConcurrentExecutions`
+        - The number of function instances that are processing events on provisioned concurrency
+        - For each invocation of an alias or version with provisioned concurrency, Lambda emits the current count
+    - `ProvisionedConcurrencyUtilization`
+        - For a version or alias, the value of `ProvisionedConcurrentExecutions` divided by the total amount of provisioned concurrency allocated
+    - `UnreservedConcurrentExecutions`
+        - For an AWS region, the number of events that are being processed by functions that don't have reserved concurrency